yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

   * Tuning EJB Caches
     * EJB caches are used only for stateful session beans while they are associated with an HTTP session.
     * EJB caches should be tuned large enough to prevent passivation (serialiazing the bean and saving on disk).
+  * Local and remote instances
+    * Remote interfaces are slower than remote ones, even within the same server
+  * XML and JSON Processing
+    * Like HTML data, programmatic data will greatly benefit from reducing whitespace and being compressed
+    * parser vs marshaller:
+      * parser provides pure data and it's up to application logic what to do next; examples of parsers: token parsers, pull parsers
+      * marshallers use parsers to process data but they provide data representation that more complex programs can use in their logic; examples: document models, object representations
+    * If a program needs to make one simple pass through the data, then simply using the fastest parser will suffice.
+Directly using a parser is also appropriate if the data is to be saved in a simple, application-defined structure.
+    * Using a document model is more appropriate when the format of the data is important.
+If the format of the data must be preserved, then a document format is very easy: the data can be read into the document format, altered in some way, and then the document format can simply be written to a new data stream.
+    * For ultimate flexibility, an object model provides Java-language level representation of the data.
+The data can be manipulated in the familiar terms of objects and their attributes.
+The added complexity in the marshalling is (mostly) transparent to the developer and may make that part of the application a little slower, but the productivity improvement in working with the code can offset that issue.
+    * There are many ways for Java EE applications to process programmatic data.
+As these techniques provide more functionality to developers, the cost of the data processing itself will increase.
+Don’t let that dissuade you from choosing the right paradigm for handling the data in your application.

 ## 12 JAVA SE API Tips
   * Buffered I/O